-Prosegur Cash has an Ethics Channel that enables interested parties to safely report incidents and irregularities of potential relevance possibly contrary to the provisions of the Code of Ethics and Conduct of Prosegur Cash that arise in the pursuit of the Company's activities.
-The reports are handled objectively, independently, anonymously and confidentially, taking the appropriate measures to guarantee compliance with the Code of Ethics.
-The conducts that can be reported through the Ethics Channel include accounting and financial irregularities.
+Prosegur Cash has an Ethics Channel that enables interested parties to report any incidents or irregularities of potential importance which may be contrary to the provisions of the Code of Ethics and Conduct of Prosegur Cash, guaranteeing that such report will be handled objectively, independently, anonymously and confidentially, taking the appropriate measures to ensure effective compliance with the Code of Ethics.
+The conducts that can be reported through the Ethics Channel include financial and accounting irregularities.